johnkerl/miller/docs6/docs/shapes-of-data.md

 ## I assigned $9 and it's not 9th

 Miller records are ordered lists of key-value pairs.
-For NIDX format, DKVP format when keys are missing, or CSV/CSV-lite format with `--implicit-csv-header`, Miller will sequentially assign keys of the form `1`, `2`, etc. But these are not integer array indices: they're just field names taken from the initial field ordering in the input data, when it is originally read from the input file(s).
+For NIDX format, DKVP format when keys are missing, or CSV/CSV-lite format with `--implicit-csv-header`, Miller will sequentially assign keys of the form `1`, `2`, etc. But these are not integer array indices: they're just field names taken from the initial field ordering in the input data, when it was originally read from the input file(s).

 <pre class="pre-highlight-in-pair">
 <b>echo x,y,z | mlr --dkvp cat</b>